AdobeDocs/workfront.pt-BR/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/use-fusion-to-create-project-with-workflows.md

 Antes de começar,

-* O administrador do Workfront deve configurar os workflows em uma integração com o Adobe Experience Manager.
-Para obter mais informações, consulte [Configurar a integração do Experience Manager Assets as a Cloud Service](../../administration-and-setup/configure-integrations/configure-aacs-integration.md#set-up-workflows-optional).
+* Your Workfront administrator must configure workflows in an Adobe Experience Manager integration.
+For more information, see [Configure the Experience Manager Assets as a Cloud Service integration](../../administration-and-setup/configure-integrations/configure-aacs-integration.md#set-up-workflows-optional).
-* Você deve ter um modelo de projeto configurado com um fluxo de trabalho de pasta vinculado à integração do Adobe Experience Manager.
+* You must have a project template configured with an Adobe Experience Manager integration linked folder workflow.
-* Você deve ter criado um aplicativo OAuth no Workfront para configurar a conexão para esse módulo.
+* You must have created an OAuth application in Workfront to configure the connection for this module.

-  Para obter instruções, consulte [Criar um aplicativo OAuth](#create-an-oauth-application) neste artigo.
+  For instructions, see [Create an OAuth application](#create-an-oauth-application) in this article.

-## Configuração do módulo
+## Module configuration

-No Workfront Fusion, se quiser criar um projeto que inclua fluxos de trabalho do Adobe Experience Manager, use o módulo Workfront > Ação diversa.
+In Workfront Fusion, if you want to create a project that includes Adobe Experience Manager workflows, you must use the Workfront > Misc Action module.

-1. Adicione o módulo **Workfront** > **Misc Action** ao seu cenário.
+1. Add the **Workfront** > **Misc Action** module to your scenario.
-1. No campo **Conexão**, selecione a conexão do Workfront que se conecta à conta que esse módulo usará.
+1. In the **Connection** field, select the Workfront connection that connects to the account this module will use.

-   Para obter instruções sobre como criar uma conexão, consulte [Conectar [!DNL Workfront] a [!DNL Workfront Fusion]](https://experienceleague.adobe.com/pt-br/docs/workfront-fusion/using/references/apps-and-their-modules/adobe-connectors/workfront-modules#connect-workfront-to-workfront-fusion) no artigo Módulos do Workfront.
+   For instructions on creating a connection, see [Connect [!DNL Workfront] to [!DNL Workfront Fusion]](https://experienceleague.adobe.com/en/docs/workfront-fusion/using/references/apps-and-their-modules/adobe-connectors/workfront-modules#connect-workfront-to-workfront-fusion) in the article Workfront modules.

-   Para obter instruções sobre como criar a ID do cliente e o Segredo do cliente, será necessário criar uma conexão, consulte [Criar um aplicativo OAuth](#create-an-oauth-application) neste artigo.
+   For instructions on creating the Client ID and Client Secret you will need to create a connection, see [Create an OAuth application](#create-an-oauth-application) in this article.

 1. No campo **Tipo de Registro**, selecione `Issue`.
 1. No campo **Ação**, selecione `convertToProject`.